rgrrrrrba/rgrrrrrba.github.io/_posts/tech/2013-08-22-appharbor-early-notes.md

 ### DVCS integration
-I've only tried Github integration but they also odder Bitbucket and CodePlex integration.
+I've only tried Github integration but they also offer Bitbucket and CodePlex integration.
 When creating a new application the integration links are right there so you can set everything up via AppHarbor, but I picked the wrong Github repo, the links disappeared, and I ended up setting it up manually.
 I did that through Github:

 - open the repo settings
 - select Service Hooks